jbstep/jbstep.github.io/_posts/2020-01-31-Hello-World.md

 title: I'm up and running!
 ---

-Just testing out *Jackyll* as a bloggin platform.
+Just testing out *Jeckyll* as a bloggin platform.
 Not too bad so far.